 8. In case of cancellation of scheduled unloading of LNG Cargo during the Month M and if the provisions of paragraph [5] of article [84] have not been complied with, the LNG User shall pay to the Operator a Cancellation Charge of LNG Loading which amounts to:

-A) seventy five thousand (75,000) Euros, if the unloading is canceled from the forty-fourth (44th) Day before the Day of Unloading until the Day before the Deadline for Submission of Monthly LNG Nomiations,
+A) seventy five thousand (75,000) Euros, if the unloading is cancelled from the forty-fourth (44th) Day before the start of Month M in which the Unloading is scheduled until the Day before the Deadline for Submission of Monthly LNG Nominations,

-B) one hundred and fifty thousand (150,000) Euros, if the unloading is canceled after the Deadline for Submission of Monthly LNG Nominations and until the sixth (6th) Day before the Day of Unloading,
+B) one hundred and fifty thousand (150,000) Euros, if the unloading is cancelled after the Deadline for Submission of Monthly LNG Nominations and until the sixth (6th) Day before the Day of Unloading,

-C) two hundred thousand (200,000) Euros, if the unloading is canceled from the fifth (5th) Day before the Day of Unloading until the Day of Unloading.
+C) two hundred thousand (200,000) Euros, if the unloading is cancelled from the fifth (5th) Day before the Day of Unloading until the Day of Unloading.

+Where the LNG vessel carries more than one LNG Cargo of one or more LNG Users, the Scheduled LNG Cargo Unloading Cancellation Charge shall be allocated pro rata with the declared quantity of LNG for each LNG Cargo.

 After the completion of the following Year from the Year of implementation of the Code, the Charge of Cancellation of Scheduled Unloading of LNG is determined by a decision of the Operator after the approval of RAE, according to the provision of paragraph [5] of article [69] of the Law, three (3) months before the beginning of each second Year.
 Revenues from the LNG Scheduled Unloading Charge Fee are considered revenues of the Basic LNG Activity and are credited to the respective account maintained by the Operator.
 For the purposes of this paragraph, any reference to LNG cargo Quantity relates to the sum of the LNG User LNG cargo and any LNG Balancing cargo.
 Unloading cancellation does not mean the unloading of part or all of an LNG Cargo by a User other than the one that has been registered during the issuance of the Final Monthly LNG Program.

 9. If a LNG vessel is expected to arrive at the LNG Facility before the scheduled, LNG Final Monthly Schedule, unloading Day or after the end of the LNG Unloading Time or in the event that the Quantity of LNG cargo or LNG cargos which is to be injected into the LNG Facility exceeds or is less than the Nominated Quantity by the LNG User by a percentage higher than the respective Tolerance Limit according to paragraph [5] of Article [68], the LNG User submits to the Operator a Modification of the Final Monthly LNG Program.
 The Application for Modification of the Final Monthly LNG Program is considered an unscheduled unloading application, submitted in accordance with paragraph [2] of Article [88] and evaluated by the Operator in accordance with the procedure in paragraphs [3] to [9] of Article [88].
-With the application, the LNG User submits a receipt for the payment of the Application Fee for the Modification of the Final Monthly LNG Program.
+To submit the application, the LNG User must pay the Application Fee for the Modification of the Final Monthly LNG Program, which is paid in accordance with the procedure set out in article 4 of the Standard LNG Agreement.

 The Application Fee for the Modification of the Final Monthly LNG Program is set at: